bappaditya92/QuickKart/README.md

 # 🛒 MyShop – Full-Stack eCommerce Application

-**MyShop** is a modern, scalable eCommerce platform built to provide users with a seamless online shopping experience.
+**QuickKart** is a modern, scalable eCommerce platform built to provide users with a seamless online shopping experience.
 This project features secure user authentication, dynamic product listings, a shopping cart, admin controls, and integrated payment functionality.

 ---